aileftech/snap-admin/README.md

 ## Installation

-1. Spring Boot Database Admin is distributed on Maven.
+1. SnapAdmin is distributed on Maven.
 For the latest stable release you can simply include the following snippet in your `pom.xml` file:

 ```xml
 <dependency>